i8degrees/averylawfirm/README.md

 # Install deps required for running site
 npm install

-# Run a local web server on port 8222 in the background
+# Run a local web server in the background on a local port number that is free.
-NODE_ENV=development npm start &
+PORT=<LOCAL_PORT_NUMBER> NODE_ENV=development npm start &
 ```

-**Note:** The app's local web server is configured to use port 8222 and must not be in use; see also: app.js.

-You should now be able to access the local site at the [node.js local host](http://localhost:8222) when everything is setup properly.
+You should now be able to access the local site at the http://localhost:<LOCAL_PORT_NUMBER> when everything is setup properly.

 ##### nodemon